 Arshile Gorky: Child’s Companions

-The Yellowstone Art Museum (Billings, MT) has created an interactive experience around Arshile Gorky’s Child’s Companions, on display in conversation with the museum’s permanent collection.
+The Yellowstone Art Museum (Billings, MT) created an interactive experience around Arshile Gorky’s Child’s Companions, on display in conversation with the museum’s permanent collection from September 2017 – September 2018.

 The team at YAM created an interpretive: a four-sided cabinet that employs two tablet computers, each offering a different way to respond or learn about Gorky.
 Two sides have activities that reinforce activities happening in tours and workshops, offering visitors a chance to explore in a hands-on way.
 The four themes are: